The WNY Rail Excursions offers rides on historic trains while the Medina Railroad Museum offers exhibits for learning about local railroad history.

-One spot where a remnant is alive and well is in Medina, a town in Orleans County built on the original canal and once boomed because of its waterway location.
-The Medina Railroad Museum is situated on an old rail line that actually is still used a few times a week for transporting freight in addition to being used by the Western New York Rail Excursions group.
-I took a ride out to Medina with my friend Ben Woelk of the travel documentary series Slow Road.
-Ben is probably involved in more projects than Bono, and in addition to Slow Road, he also sits on the Board of Directors for the museum.
-He invited me out to ride along on the WNY Rail Excursions ”Niagara Wine Trail” tour to check it out.
+One spot where a remnant is alive and well is in Medina, a town in Orleans County.
+Medina was built on the original canal and once boomed because of its waterway location.
+The Medina Railroad Museum sits on an old rail line still used a few times a week for transporting freight.
+Plus, the Western New York Rail Excursions group uses it offer train rides.

-I had read about the museum a bit so I already knew to expect that there was a large collection of cool stuff to be seen.
-What I wasn’t prepared at all for was the interpretation of ‘large collection of stuff’.
-Even once I was inside and had looked through the area just near the ticket booth I thought to myself, “whoa! there’s more??”
-I had barely just seen the appetizer of a full four course meal!
-Who-knows-how-many square feet of model railroad tracks have been set up in the center of the rear portion of the museum, and constantly running model trains are surrounded by one of the largest and coolest collection of local history items I’ve seen in one place.
+Seemingly endless square feet of model railroad tracks have been set up in the museum.
+Constantly running model trains are surrounded by one of the largest and coolest collection of local history items in the area.
 Though the focus is largely on railroad collectibles and even separated by rail company in some displays, there’s an unending number of local fire department helmets, a 16 foot Heinz pickle sign from 1897 that existed at the former Heinz factory in Medina, countless lanterns and enough other things to look at that would keep even a non-enthusiast of any age busy for hours.

-Though the Niagara Wine Trail Train Tour is wrapping up at the end of October, there’s still a Halloween themed ride, and even still the most popular of all the tours year round: the Christmas time Polar Express.
+Though the Niagara Wine Trail Train Tour is wrapping up at the end of October, there’s still plenty more options.
+A Halloween themed ride, and even still the most popular of all the tours year round: the Christmas time Polar Express will soon be starting up.
 Hot cocoa, Santa Claus, the town of Gasport lit up like the North Pole and a children’s theatrical favorite coming to life I’m told is always a huge hit.
-Checkout the following links to reserve your tickets on one of the upcoming train tours and be absolutely sure that you get there with plenty of time to walk through the Medina Railroad Museum.

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens